A Williamsburg man was arrested Thursday morning on a felony DUI charge.

 Roy Sumner, 32, is facing charges of operating a motor vehicle under the influence of alcohol – fourth or greater offense, and driving on DUI suspended license following a traffic stop on Ky.
 26 in Corbin.

-Corbin Police Officer Justin Walker was dispatched to locate Sumner’s 1986 Chevrolet pickup truck after another motorist reported witnessing the vehicle swerve repeatedly as it was travelling south through Corbin at approximately 11:50 a.m.
+Corbin Police Officer Justin Walker was dispatched to locate Sumner’s 1986 Chevrolet pickup truck after another motorist reported witnessing the vehicle swerve repeatedly as it was traveling south through Corbin at approximately 11:50 a.m.

 Sumner failed multiple field sobriety tests after which he was placed under arrest.